-- 14. The Policing and Crime Act 2017 received Royal Assent on 31st January.
-The 2017 Act contains a wide range of measures, including a statutory duty on the fire and rescue service to work collaboratively with their local Police and Ambulance Services.
-The introduction of this statutory duty aims to improve efficiency and effectiveness through better local accountability and an improved service for communities as well as savings for taxpayers. - 15.
-It should be noted that there was already a high degree of collaboration between this authority and West Mercia Police. - 16.
-Within the Bill, there are further specific provisions covering collaboration between police and fire services.
-These provisions relate to the role of the Police and Crime Commissioner (PCC), who would be enabled to take on more responsibility for fire and rescue services, if there is local support and demonstrated benefit.
-The PCC is an elected official responsible for ensuring efficient and effective policing of this police area.
-The PCC for West Mercia has engaged consultants to determine whether there are benefits to be gained from the PCC taking over responsibility for the Fire Authority.
+- 15. The Policing and Crime Act 2017 contains a wide range of measures, including a statutory duty on the fire and rescue service to work collaboratively with their local Police and Ambulance Services.
+The introduction of this statutory duty aims to improve efficiency and effectiveness through better local accountability and an improved service for communities as well as savings for taxpayers. - 16.
+It should be noted that there was already a high degree of collaboration between this authority and West Mercia Police.